bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 ## Post Debian installation steps
 A few Seagate Central specific modifications need to be made to the Debian system before it can be compiled into an image.

+### Copy the kernel images to the root partition
+By default the "nosmp" kernel will be installed however advanced users are given the alternative of installing the higher performing but less stable "smp" capable kernel.

+Create a special directory in the root of the device containing the two kernels with the following commands issued as the root user.

+    mkdir /tmp/sda1
+    mount /dev/sda1 /tmp/sda1
+    mkdir /kernel
+    cp /tmp/sda1/uImage /kernel/uImage.4k.nosmp
+    cp /tmp/sda1/uImage.4k /kernel/uImage.4k
+    cat << EOF > /kernel/README.txt
+    This directory contains two Linux kernel images that can be used for Debian on the Seagate Central.

+    uImage.4k.nosmp - A kernel that uses just 1 of the 2 CPU cores on the unit.
+This kernel is more stable.
+This is the default kernel.

+    uImage.4k - A kernel that uses both CPU cores via SMP mode.
+This kernel has higher performance but due to the poor heat dissipation characteristics of the Seagate Central, it may result in some system instability (Segmentation Faults) if the unit is under sustained high CPU load.
+Advanced users may wish to try this kernel.

+    If you wish to change the kernel image the system uses then copy the desired kernel image to the boot partition using the filename "uImage" to overwrite the old kernel image and reboot the unit to activate the new kernel.

+    Identify the boot partition by running the shell command

+        fw_printenv | grep current_kernel

+    If "current_kernel=kernel1" then the boot partition is /dev/sda1

+    If "current_kernel=kernel2" then the boot partition is /dev/sda2

+    EOF

 ### Install extra required Debian packages
 First, we need to install the "u-boot-tools" and "dbus" Debian packages on